mk-fg/reliable-discord-client-irc-daemon/README.md

 and either send it translated as `I use 🐧 btw`, or return error notice if such emoji isn't available in that discord.

-Set `msg-mention-re` / `msg-emoji-re` to an empty value to disable such translation.
+Set `msg-mention-re` / `msg-emoji-re` to an empty value to disable such translations.

 <a name=hdr-quick_edits_deletes_for_just-sent_messages></a>
 ### Quick edits/deletes for just-sent messages